SRaresP/TargetApp/README.md

 ## Todo

-Implement background running of the TargetApp.

-Fix leaked window at AuthActivity.java line 132
+Improve the UI a bit, including the service notification.

+Test that location updates are stopped properly on logout.

+Add a map to display current position.

+Add geofences to that map.

 ## Done

+Implemented background running of the TargetApp.

 Implement one-time use tracking tokens to be used with server, for security, in preparation for the implementation of OverseerApp.